NUSOC/openam-authentication/README.md

 # openam-authentication plugin

 ## Warning
-**This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**
+*This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.*

+We're building this to transition our wordpress installations from FR OpenAM to our institutions.
+We've added a third option:
+- 1.0
+- Legacy
+- Unofficially Forked

+This third option allows for the Agent-less API call.

 ## To use
 ### From `wp-content/plugins`